 Thanks to these magical myths, peridot has come to symbolize strength, opportunity, peace and prosperity, making August babies quite lucky and in good, protective company.

-Peridot Color, Characteristics & Care
+Peridot Colour, Characteristics & Care

-August Birthstone Jewelry Gift Ideas
+August Birthstone Jewellery Gift Ideas

 If you're looking for a gift for a green-loving Leo (Aug.
 1st-22nd) or Virgo (Aug.
-23rd-31st) in your life, peridot gemstone jewelry is the perfect choice and comes in at more affordable prices than emeralds.
+23rd-31st) in your life, peridot gemstone jewellery is the perfect choice and comes in at more affordable prices than emeralds.
 If peridot is good enough for Catherine, Duchess of Cambridge, it's good enough for us!

-Peridot's value is measured using the usual 4Cs of gem quality, especially color.
-The highest quality peridots are a pure green color, absent of any brown or yellow.
+Peridot's value is measured using the usual 4Cs of gem quality, especially colour.
+The highest quality peridots are a pure green colour, absent of any brown or yellow.
 Smaller stone sizes are the most affordable, with flawless 5+ carat peridots being the rarest and most expensive.
 It's said that the Smithsonian harbors a whopping 310 carat peridot.
 Lucky for us, there's plenty of peridot birthstone supply to fit any style and price range.

 If you want to honour the stone's mythological heritage, consider a peridot piece of fine jewellery set in gold for extra healing power, such as our Pear-Shaped Peridot Earrings in 14k Yellow Gold.
 Or, choose a sterling silver piece to highlight this August birthstone's olive brilliance, as in our stunning Peridot Rope Pendant.